Paran-oid/Scoom-Text-Editor/readme.md

 ## main section

-- Start using all the macros I defined.
 - Make it resize itself when terminal window gets resized or something like that (ask chatgpt for edge cases like these after)
 - Add more error handling
 - Document my code.